Ralph M. Steinman: Research

 Steinman discovered that dendritic cells link innate to adaptive immunity, including adaptive T cell-mediated immunity.
 He studied the initiation of antibody responses in tissue culture in the laboratory.
-As shown, he found out that antigens, lymphocytes, and "accessory cells" together create immune responses.
+Steinman found that antigens, lymphocytes, and "accessory cells" together create immune responses.
 Accessory cells contain a new cell type with probing cell process or "dendrites".
 These cells proved to be the missing link between innate and adaptive immunity.

 Several features were used to identify and purify dendritic cells from mouse spleen.
 Because dendritic cells were discovered among "adherent" accessory cells (i.e. those that attach to tissue culture surfaces), they had to be distinguished from macrophages, whose hallmarks were persistent phagocytosis and adherence to tissue culture surfaces.
 However, Steinman found that dendritic cells had a different morphology and expressed different molecules from macrophages.
 For example, they did not express FcR- receptors, but did express major components of the major histocompatibility complex II and did not adhere to surfaces or exploit phagocytosis.
 Macrophages, though, showed the opposite characteristics.
 The study was carried out in collaboration with Zanvil A. Cohn, who studied resistance to infectious diseases, especially the biology of macrophages.

 Some general features of T cell responses that are initiated by dendritic cells (DCs):